octopus-network/octopus-docs/src/maintain/v2/validator-deploy-manually.md

 {"@type":"/cosmos.crypto.ed25519.PubKey","key":"2CKdA3Sbl1hh6+Exdqy7LfspfGcgUtNhV1VwUAZcy7c="}
 ```

-### Get the Genesis & Peers
+You need to save the value of key(e.g.`2CKdA3Sbl1hh6+Exdqy7LfspfGcgUtNhV1VwUAZcy7c=`) for the next step - [bond validator](./validator-operations.md).

+### Config Node

-You can get genesis file & peers from the GitHub repo of Appchain.
+You can get appchain configuration from the GitHub repo of Appchain and then config your node.

 For example: